redaGit/J29/README.md

 1. This drop-down allows you to select the `Namespace`, this topology is in the `eda` Namespace
 2. The topology is found in the `Main` screen
-3. `Topologies` are where we can find defined topologies
+3. `Topologies` are where we can find defined topologies (note that you will need to double-click the topology to open the visualization)
 4. The `i` opens the `Information` screen.
 5. Click `leaf1` to be able to see all of the information about the node, take a moment to look at all of the available information about this node.